Why Choose Cleanstart

 Call Cleanstart today for more information!
 253-921-2593

-Our professional cleaners are trained in the latest technologies, products, and procedures while following proper cleaning and disinfecting guidelines established by the Environmental Protection Agency (EPA), Centers for Disease Control (CDC), and Occupational Safety and Health Administration (OSHA).
-From windows, hard-to-reach surfaces, break rooms, and restrooms to all types of flooring, our cleaning staff knows how to get the job done right.
+Our professional cleaners have been trained in the latest technologies, products, and procedures while following all current guidelines established by the Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), and Occupational Safety and Health Administration (OSHA).
+From windows, hard-to-reach surfaces, break rooms, and restrooms to all types of flooring, our cleaning pros know how to get the job done right.

-We provide state-of-the-art Seattle commercial cleaning and janitorial services for a variety of facility types and industries, including:
+We provide state of the art Seattle commercial cleaning and janitorial services for a variety of industries, including:

-Our comprehensive commercial cleaning and janitorial services are competitively priced and come with quick response times.
-We also provide a 100% satisfaction guarantee.
-If for whatever reason, our 5-star quality cleaning standard is not met, we will make it right by correcting the issue within one business day.
+We provide a 100% customer satisfaction guarantee.
+If for whatever reason our 5-star quality cleaning standard is not met, we will make it right by correcting the issue within one business day.
+Our combination of proven processes, high standards, and uncompromising customer service take commercial cleaning and janitorial services to the next level.

-✓ Over 25 years in the Cleaning Industry
+✓ Over 28 years of experience in the cleaning and janitorial industry

 ✓ 24/7 cleaning options & support